Tiyo98/farewell-cue-collection/Farewell.md

   ![cue](https://media.discordapp.net/attachments/752203178715644024/909462817088880720/unknown.png)
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966096795279183972/unknown.png)
   \
+  Even the beginning part is a setup for this room.
+Try to hit the left side of the spring, don't move and just press dash to get to the spring again.
+Wait until you start falling and then upright dash and hold right and jump and you will get a good angle to do the next part.
+  \
   Updash when you reach the piece of floaty rubble.
-It can help to updemo the updash.
-Buffer the first upright and delay the next 2 upright dashes.
+Delay the next 3 upright dashes.
 The last upright has to be a demo.
 Try doing that last one inbetween the bg tile and the spinners.
  </details>

   <details>